ItsShriks/RnD/TimeSheet.md

 14.10.24, 14:07:33 - Cropped by 100X100X100 meters*

-15.10.24, 14:36:33 - Clustering Successful !
+15.10.24, 14:36:33 - Clustering #1 Successful !

-##Points stats:
+## Points stats:
 Min: [-121.80550385 -127.46252441   -8.48567581], Max: [157.43299866 128.68302917  36.19382477]
-Contains NaN: False
+Contains NaN: True

-Contains Inf: False
+Contains Inf: True

 Number of clusters found: 847
 Number of noise points: 26355

 Clustering.py:53: UserWarning: *c* argument looks like a single numeric RGB or RGBA sequence, which should be avoided as value-mapping will have precedence in case its length matches with *x* & *y*.
-Please use the *color* keyword-argument or provide a 2D array with a single row if you intend to specify the same RGB or RGBA value for all points. ax.scatter(xyz[:, 0], xyz[:, 1], xyz[:, 2], s=20, c=color, label=f'Cluster {label}' if label != -1 else 'Noise')sudo apt install libusb-1.0-0-dev
+Please use the *color* keyword-argument or provide a 2D array with a single row if you intend to specify the same RGB or RGBA value for all points.ax.scatter(xyz[:, 0], xyz[:, 1], xyz[:, 2], s=20, c=color, label=f'Cluster {label}' if label != -1 else 'Noise')

+Rectified NaN and Inf points in Clustering.py

+### PCL Installation
-cd ~/pcl/build
+sudo apt install libusb-1.0-0-dev cd ~/pcl/build
 cmake ..
 make -j32